Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Simulation Study

 We first compare time efficiency for the two accelerating methods: channel-based rule and inequality-based pruning.
-In Figure \ref{fig:timePruning} we easily understand that the channel rule is much more efficient for all level of noise.
+We consider hat-shaped time series with a signal from $10$ to $50$ and $61$ integers states ($\mathcal{S} = \{0,\dots,60\}$) for inference.
+In Figure \ref{fig:timePruning}, we ran $100$ repetitions for each sigma value with data of length $500$ and two hat-shaped signals (with $1$ hat or $25$ regularly spaced hats).
+We easily understand that the channel rule is more efficient for all noise levels.
 It may be possible to get similar pruning efficiency in some very particular situations but we conclude with these simulations that the default rule should always be the channel method.
+Morever, this latter is simpler as it processes each element in the cost matrix quicker (compare Propositions~\ref{P3} and~\ref{P4}).

-We run the {\it slopeOP} and CPOP algorithms over $10$ simulations for each $n$ from $n=100$ to $n=1500$ by a step of size $10$.
-In Figure \ref{fig:time}, we plot the mean time for each algorithm and two levels of noise in log-log scale.
-The results confirms the quadratic complexity for {\it slopeOP} and a complexity for CPOP between $n^2$ and $n^3$ (closer to $n^3$ with a higher level of noise).
-For example, with $n=1500$ and $\sigma = 24$ we have a mean time of $43s$ for CPOP and $21s$ for {\it slopeOP}.
+We now compare time efficiency between slopeOP and CPOP algorithms with two noise levels and two different hat-shaped signals over $100$ simulations for each data length regularly sampled between $n=100$ and $n=1500$ on the log scale.
+In Figure \ref{fig:time}, we plot the mean time for each algorithm with a $1$-hat signal and two levels of noise in log-log scale.
+The results confirm the quadratic complexity for slopeOP and a complexity for CPOP between $n^2$ and $n^3$ (closer to $n^3$ with a higher level of noise).
+In this simulation, slopeOP outperforms CPOP for time series of length greater than $550$ with $\sigma = 3$ and $1000$ with $\sigma = 24$ (for example, with $n=1500$ and $\sigma = 3$ we have a mean time of $32s$ for CPOP and $10s$ for slopeOP).
+The coefficient $q$ in complexity $O(n^q)$ is equal to $2.88$ and $2.94$ for CPOP for $\sigma = 3$ and $\sigma = 24$, respectively.
+For slopeOP we get $1.95$ and $2.04$ with the channel pruning option.
+With a signal of $10$ regular hats, CPOP is faster up to $n=1500$ with power coefficient for CPOP $q_{\sigma = 3}=2.16$ \& $q_{\sigma = 24}=2.47$ and for slopeOP $q_{\sigma = 3}=1.96$ \& $q_{\sigma = 24}=2.03$.
+The corresponding plot is presented in Appendix~\ref{app:time}.